FFT-based Homogenization at Finite Strains using Composite Boxels (ComBo): Numerical Examples

-The solution using FANS with full integration (8 Gauss points per element) finite elements (HEX8) is shown in Figure~\ref{fig:ex:polyhedron:FANSHEX8}.
-The solution quantitatively captures the behavior well in the interior of the phases and near the phase boundaries compared to the reference solution: Local peaks are at the correct position and closely match the reference magnitude even for this coarse discretization.
-To the best of our knowledge, any further improvements in the solution quality of the local fields can only be achieved via grid refinement.
-Other variants, including the use of BBAR finite elements where the volumetric part is under integrated and the deviatoric part is fully integrated, show similar behavior.
-The solution obtained by the staggered grid approach in Figure ~\ref{fig:ex:polyhedron:StGr}, despite its advantages in an algorithmic sense, lacks symmetry in the physical location of the strain components in each voxel.
+The solution using FANS with full integration (8 Gauss points per element) finite elements (HEX8) is shown next to the reference.
+It exhibits no staircasing and no artefacts even close to the interface.
+The solution quantitatively captures the behavior well in the interior of the phases and near the phase boundaries compared to the reference solution even for this coarse discretization.
+Stereotypical of the fully integrated HEX8 elements, the response is a tad stiffer which is reflected in the phase-wise averages, Table~\ref{tab:ex:poly:P1}.
+The solution obtained by the staggered grid approach, despite its advantages in an algorithmic sense, lacks symmetry in the physical location of the strain components in each voxel.
 Hence, only an interpolated measure can be obtained at the boxel center for visualization.
-This ambiguity, unfortunately, leads to poor results close to the material interface despite the use of the ComBo discretization.
-The staggered grid solution still captures the behavior in the interior of both phases but not so close to the material interface.
-This issue can partially be overcome by the proposed double-fine material grid (DFMG) approach at the cost of extra material law evaluations compared to the original staggered grid approach.
-The DFMG approach also interpolates the field quantities to the boxel center, which causes blurring/smoothing everywhere, including the material boundaries, see Fig.~\ref{fig:ex:polyhedron:DFMG}, sacrificing local solution field accuracy against the reference and the finite element based discretizations, e.g., FANS HEX8.
-However, DFMG outperforms the staggered grid approach, and it preserves existing symmetries.\\
+This ambiguity, unfortunately, leads to poor results close to the material interface despite the use of the ComBo discretization which is also reflected in the homogenized quantities.
+This issue can partially be overcome by the proposed double-fine material grid (DFMG, see Appendix~\ref{subsec:finite_difference_staggered}) approach at the cost of extra material law evaluations compared to the original staggered grid approach.
+The DFMG approach also interpolates the field quantities to the boxel center, which causes blurring/smoothing everywhere, including the material boundaries: local solution field accuracy is sacrificed, although DFMG outperforms the staggered grid approach, and it preserves existing symmetries.